-The results summarized within the report include the percent of lung tissue below the inhalation threshold for right, left and both lungs.
+The key metrics for each lung are displayed in a table on the report, along with lung volumes.
 If lobar segmentation is enabled, the text "SUMMARY BY LUNG LOBES" is displayed along with percentages for the upper, middle, and lower right and upper and lower left lobes.
 If lobar segmentation is NOT enabled, the text "SUMMARY BY LUNG THIRDS" is displayed along with percentages for three equally sized regions of both lungs.